-The student must successfully complete all clinical clock hours required at the time of graduation by (a) the Communicative Disorders Program, (b) Mississippi State Board of Health for licensure, and (c) ASHA for the Certificate of Clinical Competence in Speech-Language Pathology.
-Additionally, the student must acquire all required clinical skills specified in the new certification standards before the student will be cleared for graduation.
-The Program operates the Central Mississippi Speech, Language and Hearing Clinic.
-The student must complete the clinical clock hours at this Clinic and at other off-campus clinical sites assigned by the Program.
+The student must successfully complete all clinical clock hours required at the time of graduation by (a) the Department of Communicative Disorders, (b) Mississippi State Board of Health for licensure, and (c) ASHA for the Certificate of Clinical Competence in Speech-Language Pathology.
+Additionall, the student must acquire all required clinical skills specified in the new certification standards before the student will be cleared for graduation.
+Department operates the Central Mississippi Speech, Language and Hearing Clinic.
+The student must complete the clinical clock hours at this Clinic and at other off-campus clinical sites assigned by the Department.

-The current cumulative clinical practicum requirements are specified below:
+current cumulative clinical practicum requirements are specified below:

-- At least 25 clock hours of clinical observation must be completed before beginning the clinical practicum. - ◆ In addition to the observation, a minimum of 375 clock hours of supervised clinical practicum must be successfully completed, of which 325 clock hours must be earned in the graduate program.
+- At least 25 clock hours of clinical observation must be completed before beginning the clinical - In addition to the observation, a minimum of 375 clock hours of supervised clinical practicum must be successfully completed, of which 325 clock hours must be earned in the graduate program.

-CMD 510 Advanced Articulation and Phonological Disorders: (3 Hours) Prerequisites: Course in phonetics.
+Advanced Articulation Phonological Disorders: (3 Hours) Prerequisites: Course in phonetics.
 Students will develop the skills to effectively assess, plan, and implement appropriate intervention strategies for persons presenting with articulation and/or phonological disorders (including with functional or organic etiology) as well as regional or cultural dialectal variations of speech sound production.

-CMD 515 Counseling in Speech-Language Pathology: (1 Hour) Prerequisites: Permission of instructor and academic advisor.
+Counseling in Speech-Language CMD 515 Pathology: (1 Hour) Prerequisites: Permission of instructor and academic advisor.
 This course will explore the social, emotional, cultural and vocational effects a communication disorder may have on individuals, their families and significant others.
 Students will learn appropriate techniques and strategies for counseling children, adolescents and adults presenting with conditions impacting communication.
 Students will also learn how to counsel and interact with families (immediate and extended), case managers and other service providers.